 They live in deciduous forests, farming areas, marshes, swamps, and wooded streams.
 Their lifespan is four years.

 The white-tailed deer is a mammal found in the central part of the American continent.
-In North America, they live in most of Mexico and the United States and southern parts of Canada.
+In North America, they live in most of Mexico, the United States, and the southern parts of Canada.

 Their color is grayish-brown in the winter and reddish-brown in the summer.
 They have patches of white on their face, underbody, and tail.

-White-tailed deer are hebivores eating grass, corn, leaves, nuts, twigs, fruits, and fungi.
+White-tailed deer are herbivores eating grass, corn, leaves, nuts, twigs, fruits, and fungi.

 They adapt well to different habitats and live in grasslands, forests, farmlands, and deserts.
 Their lifespan is four to five years.

-The white-footed mouse is a timid, nocturnal mammal that lives in eastern regions of North America.
+The white-footed mouse is a timid, nocturnal mammal who lives in North America’s eastern regions.

 Their color is reddish-brown, with a dark, broad mark on its back and a white underbody.